janekx21/bachelor-thesis/chapters/ba.typ

 results in larger and more complex codebases.
 As complexity grows, programming errors become inevitable, potentially leading to undesirable behaviors.
 Testing is one method to identify errors, but testing is expensive and slow.
 Another method is static analysis.
-Some static analyses, for example, a very simple syntax error check, take place much earlier, as they are performed in real time, during text based programming.
+Some static analyzes, for example, a very simple syntax error check, take place much earlier, as they are performed in real time, during text based programming.
 This allows developers to trace the problem and correct the issue as early as possible.
 This process is deeply embedded into the field of computer science.
+Artificial intelligence is also becoming increasingly widespread, and with it the important field of computer science that deals with the exchange of knowledge by means of ontologies.
+Ontologies are important to share common understanding of the structure of information among people or software agents.
+They can also be used to recycle domain knowledge, make domain assumptions explicit, separate domain knowledge and operational knowledge and analyze the domain knowledge @noyOntologyDevelopment101.
+The WWW Consortium (W3C) defines a standard for this, the Web Ontology Language OWL.
+OWL comprises many languages with different syntaxes and versions.
+One of these languages is Manchester Syntax, which was developed to be better read and written by people who also have no background in logic.
+But a typical workflow for a domain expert working on an ontology consists of developing it with a graphical tool.

 // TODO etwas über ontologie entwicklung. aber ich weiß darüber nichts